-10.40 Unless otherwise advised by the Parties, the Administrator will calculate the Claimant's "final Track 2 quantum" within fifteen (15) days of the Manager/Expert's report or when only Track 2 Box 1 has been selected by crediting the Claimant's share of the GADA (i.e., if eligible for a share of the NADA) against the sum of the quantum awarded in Boxes 1, 2, and 3:
+10.40 Final Track 2 quantum: Unless otherwise advised by the Parties, the Administrator will calculate the Claimant's "final Track 2 quantum" within the timeline provided in

+10.46.3, 10.46.4 or 10.49 or when only Track 2 Box 1 has been selected by crediting the Claimant's share of the GADA (i.e., if eligible for a share of the NADA) against the sum of the quantum awarded in Boxes 1, 2, and 3:

 Final Track 2 quantum = (Box 1 + Box 2 + Box 3) MINUS share of GADA.
 If the share of the GADA is higher than the "final Track 2 quantum," then the Claimant will only receive their share of the NADA as damages.
 If a Claimant is not eligible for a share of the NADA, the value of the "share of GADA" in the formula above will be zero (0).

-10.41 A Claimant's "final Track 2 quantum" will accrue pre-judgment interest at the annual rate of five percent (5%), calculated from March 3, 2017 until the date of the Court's confirmation Order.

-- 10.42 Where a Claimant makes a successful Claim under Track 2, if the Claimant is not incarcerated at the time the payment is to occur, Canada will pay the "final Track 2 quantum" and pre-judgment interest to the Administrator within forty-five (45) days of the Court's confirmation Order.
-If the Claimant is incarcerated at the time the payment is to occur, Canada will make payment to their inmate savings account within forty-five (45) days, unless the Claimant has otherwise advised.
-For any Claimants who are represented by another person through a Power of Attorney or Personal Representative as defined in Annex 2, the Administrator will send cheques directly to the Power of Attorney or Personal Representative. - 10.43 If Canada pays the "final Track 2 quantum" and pre-judgment interest to the Administrator within forty-five (45) days of the Court's confirmation Order, pursuant to 10.42, there will be no post-judgment interest.
-If Canada does not make payment within forty-five (45) days, Canada will pay post-judgment interest that will accrue at the annual rate of three percent (3%) until the date the payment is sent to the Administrator or paid into the Claimant's inmate savings account, unless the Claimant has otherwise advised. - 10.44 Notwithstanding 10.41-10.43, if there is an appeal of the Court's confirmation Order, applicable pre and post-judgment interest will follow final disposition of the appeal.
+- 10.41 Pre-judgment Interest: A Claimant's "final Track 2 quantum" will accrue pre-judgment interest at the annual rate of five percent (5%), calculated from March 3, 2017 until the date of the Court's confirmation Order. - 10.42 Payments: Where a Claimant makes a successful Claim under Track 2, if the Claimant is not incarcerated at the time the payment is to occur, Canada will pay the "final Track 2 quantum" and pre-judgment interest within forty-five (45) days following final confirmation of amounts by all parties, calculated by the Administrator after the Court's confirmation Order.
+The Administrator shall pay the Claimant within thirty (30) days of Canada's transfer or money, pursuant to 3.15.
+If the Claimant is incarcerated at the time the payment is to occur, Canada will make payment to their inmate savings account within forty-five (45) days following final confirmation of amounts by all parties, calculated by the Administrator after the Court's confirmation Order, unless the Claimant has otherwise advised.
+For any Claimants who are represented by another person through a Power of Attorney or Personal Representative as defined in Annex 2, the Administrator will send cheques directly to the Power of Attorney or Personal Representative. - 10.43 Post-judgment Interest: If Canada pays the "final Track 2 quantum" and pre-judgment interest to the Administrator or the Claimant within forty-five (45) days following final confirmation of amounts by all parties, calculated by the Administrator after the Court's confirmation Order, pursuant to 10.42, there will be no post-judgment interest.
+If Canada does not make payment within forty-five (45) days pursuant to 10.42, Canada will pay post-judgment interest that will accrue at the annual rate of three percent (3%) until the date the payment is sent to the Administrator or paid into the Claimant's inmate savings account, unless the Claimant has otherwise advised.

+10.44 Appeal: Notwithstanding 10.41-10.43, if there is an appeal of the Court's confirmation Order, applicable pre and post-judgment interest will follow final disposition of the appeal.